cakephp/docs/en/tutorials-and-examples/simple-acl-controlled-application/simple-acl-controlled-application.rst

 prompts.
 Repeat for the other 3 tables, and this will have generated the 4 controllers, models and your views for you.

-Avoid using Scaffold here.
-The generation of the ACOs will be seriously affected if you bake the controllers with the Scaffold feature.

 While baking the Models cake will automagically detect the associations between your Models (or relations between your tables).
 Let cake supply the correct hasMany and belongsTo